JoomiK/JoomiK.github.io/about.md

 ---
 layout: page
-title: About
+title: About Me
 permalink: /about/
 ---

-I'm an oceanographer-turned-data scientist.
-I'm passionate about writing, math, psychology, and travel.
+I am passionate about data science, and this site posts some of my projects.
+I am an oceanographer by training.
+During my PhD, I used both experimental and computational methods to study ways to optimize biofuel production from marine algae.
+I also love writing, math, psychology, and travel.

 ### Contact me